Neutral / cushion / high arch

 The Gel Cushioning System can be visibly seen on the sole unit.
 It delivers shock attenuation during the heel strike phase in order to help the runner have a more comfortable landing and a smoother transition towards the toe-off.

 A removable sock liner adds a bit more cushioning.
-Medical orthotic is accommodated when removing it.
+A medical orthotic could be accommodated as a replacement.

 The upper unit makes use of a breathable mesh.
 It’s soft and responsive to the movements made by the foot.
 It’s even likened to a clothing fabric, but the material is sturdy and efficient in keeping the foot dry and cool at all times.